-In order to determine which brain waves need to be addressed, and trained to increase or decrease their activity, and in which area of the brain, a quantitative EEG assessment (qEEG) is used.
-This assessment uses sensors on specific scalp locations to measure your EEG activity in real time.
+In order to determine which brain waves need to be addressed and trained to increase or decrease their activity and in which area of the brain, a quantitative EEG assessment (qEEG) is used.
+This assessment uses sensors on specific scalp locations to measure your EEG activity in real-time.

 Results can be compared, then, against a large database of other individuals.
-By identifying the brain waves and locations which are either over- and under-stimulated, neurofeedback can be used to help reduce or increase the specific brain waves.
+By identifying the brain waves and locations that are either over- and under-stimulated, neurofeedback can be used to help reduce or increase the specific brain waves.
 These instructions for neurofeedback training—which brain waves and locations to train—are called protocols.

 The theory behind neurofeedback is that by training certain brain waves, you can improve your brain’s functioning.
 You can adjust your thoughts, moods, and your ability to relax or concentrate.
-We are always trying to regulate ourselves.
-These attempts we make become patterned.
-Neurofeedback is therapy which helps when these patterns are unhealthy, need to be addressed and adjusted.
-Neuroscience’s therapies go hand in hand with its discoveries.

 Call Honey Lake Clinic Today to Discover a New You